Adrian1707/robot-simulator/README.md

     -   The `execute_command` method takes a raw input string, delegates parsing to `InputParser`, and then executes the resulting command.
     -   The `run` method iterates over lines from an input source (defaulting to `$stdin`), allowing for both interactive and file-based input.

-### Command Pattern
+### Command handling using the Command Pattern

-The application heavily utilises the [Command Pattern](https://refactoring.guru/design-patterns/command) to handle different robot actions:
+The application utilises the [Command Pattern](https://refactoring.guru/design-patterns/command) to handle different robot actions:

 - Commands::Base:

     -   An abstract base class for all commands.
     -   Holds references to the `robot`, `table`, and `output` stream.
     -   Defines the `execute` interface that all concrete commands must implement.
     -   Includes a `robot_placed?` helper to ensure commands are only executed if the robot is on the table.

 -   Concrete Command Classes:

     -   Each class encapsulates a specific action.
     -   The `execute` method for each command contains the logic for that particular action.
     -   This design separates the action from the object that invokes the action (the simulator), making it easy to add new commands or modify existing ones without altering the core simulation logic.
     -   `Commands::Invalid` is a special command that does nothing, effectively ignoring unrecognised or invalid commands as per the requirements.
 This opens us up for better error handling / logging in the future

-### Input Processing using a Strategy Pattern
+### Input processing using the Strategy Pattern

-The command parsing system uses a [Strategy Pattern with Chain of Responsibility](https://refactoring.guru/design-patterns/strategy) to handle different types of user input.
-The `InputParser` tries each parser strategy in sequence until one can handle the input, falling back to an Invalid command if none match.
+The application uses the [Strategy Pattern](https://refactoring.guru/design-patterns/strategy) to parse different types of input commands into executable command objects:

+- CommandParsers::Base:

+    - An abstract base class defining the can_parse? and parse class methods.
+    - Uses class methods since parsing is stateless and doesn't require object instantiation.
+    - Establishes a consistent interface for different parsing strategies.

+- Concrete Parser Classes:

+    - Each class encapsulates parsing logic for a specific command type.
+    - The can_parse? method determines if the parser can handle the input.
+    - The parse method returns a hash with the command class and arguments.
+    - CommandParsers::PlaceCommandParser handles PLACE commands with regex pattern matching.
+    - CommandParsers::SimpleCommandParser handles basic commands using a lookup table.

+- InputParser Integration:

+    - Maintains an ordered list of parser strategies and tries each until finding a match.
+    - Defaults to Invalid command if no parser matches and gracefully ignores unrecognised input.

 **Two-Parser Split Rationale**: The PLACE command is fundamentally different from other commands.
 It requires complex parameter parsing (coordinates and direction) with regex validation, while MOVE/LEFT/RIGHT/REPORT are simple, parameterless commands requiring only exact string matching.
-This separation keeps the simple command parser lightweight and gives PLACE the sophisticated parsing logic it needs, following the single responsibility principle and making the code more maintainable.
+This separation keeps the simple command parser lightweight and gives PLACE the sophisticated parsing logic it needs.

 ### Error Handling